Matt-J-Jones/cmd-Twitter/README.md

-# cmd-twiter
+# Command Line Social Media
-Command Line Social Media, Proof of concept
+Proof of concept, a clone of twitter based on a minimal command line style interface.